Won Hee-ryong

-Won Hee-ryong (born February 14, 1964) is a South Korean politician who was the Minister of Land, Infrastructure and Transport from May 2022 to December 2023, when he resigned to run for a parliamentary seat in Incheon, held by Democratic Party leader Lee Jae-myung.
-He was a member of the 16th, 17th, and 18th National Assembly, and a Supreme Council Member of the conservative Grand National Party.
-He was governor of Jeju Province until his resignation on 11 August 2021.
+Won Hee-ryong (born February 14, 1964) is a South Korean politician who served as the governor of Jeju Province from 2014 to 2021 and as the minister of land, infrastructure and transport from 2022 to 2023.
+A member of the People Power Party, he was a member of the National Assembly from 2000 to 2012.

-He was known to be a moderating force during his time in the conservative Saenuri Party (GNP's successor) and did not always adopt his party's policies and convictions.
+Won was known to be a moderating force during his time in the conservative Saenuri Party (GNP's successor) and did not always adopt his party's policies and convictions.

 Early life and education

 He graduated from the college of law in Seoul National University.
 He is well known for being ranked first in two major state examinations: the College Scholastic Ability Test (1982) and the National Judicial Exam (1992).

 During his youth, he was a member of the Korean labour and student movements for 7 years, fighting for the right of labour and democratization.

 Passing the 34th National Judicial Exam (1992) and completing courses at Judicial Research and Training Institute, he worked as a public prosecutor in Seoul, Yeoju, and Busan from 1995 to August 1998.